netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 In addition, this document defines the following terms:

-Versioned node
+Versioned node:
 : A node in the instantiated YANG data tree for which the server maintains a transaction id (txid) value.

-Transaction-id Mechanism
+Transaction-id Mechanism:
 : A protocol implementation that fulfills the principles described in the first part, [NETCONF Txid Extension](#netconf-txid-extension), of this document.

-Txid
+Txid:
 : Abbreviation of Transaction-id

-C-txid
+C-txid:
-: Client side transaction-id, i.e. a txid value maintained or provided by a NETCONF client application.
+: Client side transaction-id, i.e., a txid value maintained or provided by a NETCONF client.

-S-txid
+S-txid:
-: Server side transaction-id, i.e. a txid value maintained or sent by a NETCONF server.
+: Server side transaction-id, i.e., a txid value maintained or sent by a NETCONF server.

-Txid History
+Txid History:
 : Temporally ordered list of txid values used by the server.
 Allows the server to determine if a given txid occurred more recently than another txid.